longitachi/ZLPhotoBrowser/README.md

     Separate the colors shared by album list interface and perview interface.
     Add a cancel block in the camera view controller.
     Support export video.
-● 4.1.6
-  Add:
-    Add ZLCameraConfiguration class to deploy camera.
-    Call select image block after dismiss.
-    Optimizing the method of processing images.
-  Fix:
-    UI frame is incorrect when preview the long image.
 ...
 ```